vanderhoornm/android-MythTV-Leanfront/README.md

 - Note that some phones do not support MPEG-2 playback.
 There may be some android TV devices that do not support MPEG-2.
 NVidia shield supports MPEG-2 although there is a pixelation bug on some channels.
 Fire stick models since 2018 support MPEG-2.
 See https://developer.amazon.com/docs/fire-tv/device-specifications-fire-tv-streaming-media-player.html?v=ftvstick4k and select your model for full details.
 - Supports playback groups, allowing different values per playback group.

+## V32 Port Number

+In mythbackend V32 and current master, the web server has been rewritten and there is a new status port.
+The old status port still works but does not support the latest features, like "Last Play Position".
+To use the latest features, change your port number in settings to 6744.
+If you have any problems with this please open a ticket.

+This is a temporary change, in a later version (probably V33) the port will change back to 6544, with the new features, and port 6744 will no longer be used.
+You will then have to change your settings back to port 6544.

 ## Tips

 ### To easily get back to a series you were watching recently: